AmelieryChen/cs32-project/README.md

 # cs32-project

-Hi, this is Sirjia and Amelie and our final CS32 Project will be creating an Art Curator
+Hi, this is Sirja and Amelie and our final CS32 Project will be creating an Art Curator

 Museum Curator: